 You will also have a brief physical examination, which includes checking your blood pressure, pulse and temperature.
-A small sample of blood is taken from a finger prick and is used to check your hemoglobin level, the oxygen-carrying component of your blood.
+A small sample of blood is taken from a finger prick and is used to check the oxygen-carrying component of your blood (hemoglobin level).
 If your hemoglobin concentration is normal and you've met all the other screening requirements, you can donate blood.

 During the procedure

 You lie or sit in a reclining chair with your arm extended on an armrest.
 A blood pressure cuff or tourniquet is placed around your upper arm to fill your veins with more blood.
 This makes the veins easier to see and easier to insert the needle into, and also helps fill the blood bag more quickly.
 Then the skin on the inside of your elbow is cleaned.